etienne0x7C1/esp32-toolkit-lib/README.md

 - Upload firmware to the board using serial.

 ### Next steps
-- if wifi settings were correctly setup at previous step, the board should be available on local network.
+- if wifi settings were correctly setup at previous step, the board should be available on local network at url: `http://<deviceIP>`

-Access it in browser with the url: `http://<board IP>` which will show the dashboard interface with several menus.
+Tip: device ip address is automatically displayed over serial interface on each boot.

-To find the board IP it is automatically displayed over serial interface on each boot.
+This should show the dashboard interface with several menus.

 - from now on, it won't be necessary to use serial to update firmware, which can be uploaded directly to the board using OTA updater available at: `http://<board IP>/update`